 This course fulfills Knowledge Competency #9 and Foundational Skills Competency #4 in the Engagement area of the UCM General Education Program.

 UCM offers Graduate credit for educators completing PLTW Core Training Institute (CTI) requirements.
 All PLTW CTI courses are at the limited cost rate for tuition!

 The Engineering and Technology Teacher Education Program in the College of Education is nationally certified to provide pre-service training for technology education majors in the internationally acclaimed secondary engineering education program, PLTW.
 The University of Central Missouri and Purdue University were the first institutions to meet the rigorous requirements for this certification.
 Upon graduation, students meeting the program requirements will be certificated to teach PLTW courses anywhere in the United States, Virgin Islands, and American Samoa.
 Graduates will still need to be licensed in the state they will teach.

 PLTW, a not-for-profit educational organization, provides a rigorous curriculum designed to prepare a diverse group of students to be successful in science, engineering and engineering technology.
-High school students successfully completing PLTW courses and passing the national college exams have the potential for earning undergraduate university credits through our office of Extended Studies.
+High school students successfully completing PLTW courses and passing the national college exams have the potential for earning undergraduate university credits through our office of Online and Learning Engagement.